masiro918/tin-comp/doc/technical_doc.md

   - listään kontekstin loppuun ; koska parseri vaatii, mutta kielen käyttäjälle se ei näyttäydy niin
   - uudelleennimetään muuttujat, jotta sanat eivät mene sekaisin funktioiden kanssa

 - The parser is recursive descent parser.
-On the high-level description, parser goes through the tokens and looks one or two tokens that the index pointer indicates.
+On the high-level description, the parser runs through the tokens and looks one or two tokens that the index pointer indicates.
 The parser interprets the coming expression in the token list by the tokens and creates the abstract syntax tree.

 ## Types and Type Checking

 - about strings and why string are ints but cannot be changes (immutable)
 - compiler checks types of comparing operands, nothing else
-  - **only compare operations are type checked!** No function parameters and variable declarations
+  - **only compare operations are type checked!** Not function parameters and variable declarations, if variable's type is not defined
   - for example: var a: Bool = 7; is ok and pow2(input_str()); , but var y = 7 + input_str(); is not